 “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”

-In the spirit of love on Valentine’s Day, I’m sharing with you some of the things that I do to offset and recover from the stress that I experience in my life.
+I’m sharing with you some of the things that I do to offset and recover from the stress that I experience in my life.
+I don’t always get it right, but when I do, I noticeably feel and do better.

 16 Ways To Relax Your Nervous System